mnbnkr/mach-codebase-tutorial/docs/02_mach_object_system_.md

 > ***CAUTION**:* *THIS TUTORIAL WAS AI-GENERATED AND MAY CONTAIN ERRORS.
 IT IS **NOT** AFFILIATED WITH OR ENDORSED BY HEXOPS/MACH.*

-In [Chapter 1: Mach Core (Windowing & Input)](01_mach_core_.md), we saw how `mach.Core` manages essential tasks like creating windows and handling input.
+In [Chapter 1: Mach Core: Essentials](01_mach_core_.md), we saw how `mach.Core` manages essential tasks like creating windows and handling input.
 We even saw a hint of how it manages window data using `core.windows`, which is actually an instance of `mach.Objects`.
 Now, let's dive into how Mach organizes and manages *all sorts* of data in your application or game.

 ## Why a Special System for Data?